-any of a genus (Iberis) of garden plants of the crucifer family, with clusters of white, pink, or purplish flowers
+Any of a genus (Iberis) of garden plants of the crucifer family, with clusters of white, pink, or purplish flowers.

 Obsolete Candy (variant of Candia) tuft

 The Rocket Candytuft (I. coronaria) in good soil grows 12 to 16 inches high, with pure white flowers in long dense heads, and there is a dwarf variety of it (pumila), 4 to 6 inches high, forming spreading tufts 1 foot or more across.